Children’s Animal Center Continues To Evolve

 Latika moved to the CAC from the IMA in 2018.
 She is no longer in the breeding program, but will be the best bet for many Fossil Rim visitors to see one of the facility’s smallest mammals.

 “Latika is usually shifted out onto exhibit during the cooler temperatures,” Borgstrom said.
 “Visitors should know she only weighs about three-and-a-half pounds, so she can be tough to see sometimes.
 She loves to hide in her hollow log.
 Latika is naturally nocturnal, but we do put out enrichment items sometimes that might help you to see her running around, such as furs and feathers.”

 More recently, Morgan the black-footed cat joined her at the CAC.

 American Red Wolf

-Also a 2018 transplant from the IMA, “Amber” the American red wolf technically lives near the CAC.
-But, like Latika, Amber probably provides the best opportunity for many Fossil Rim visitors to see her species if they cannot take a Behind-the-Scenes Tour.
-She is no longer in a breeding program, but is an endangered species.
+Two American red wolves technically live near the CAC.
+Like Latika and Morgan, they probably provide the best opportunity for many Fossil Rim visitors to see the species if they cannot take a Behind-the-Scenes Tour.
+The red wolf is a critically endangered species.

-“The carnivore department takes care of Amber,” Borgstrom said.
-“If guests want to visit her area, the exhibit is right behind our Children’s Animal Center.
-There is an upper viewing area, as well as a hiking trail that goes around her exhibit.
+“The carnivore department takes care of them,” Borgstrom said.
+“If guests want to visit the area, the exhibit is right behind our Children’s Animal Center.
+There is an upper viewing area, as well as a hiking trail that goes around the exhibit.
 The trail entrance is behind the keyhole garden near the tortoise yards, and it’s about a 15-minute walk to complete the trail.